 - Would Hurt a Child: Had no problems stringing up children on crosses.

-- Anti-Villain: Villain In Name Only, despite actively working for an evil empire and to some extent believing in their anti-human philosophy, Rommel isn't exactly evil himself and tries to do his job in the most moral way possible.
+- Anti-Villain: Noble Demon variety, despite working for an evil empire and to some extent believing in their anti-human philosophy, Rommel isn't exactly evil himself and tries to do his job in the most moral way possible.

 - Apathetic Citizens: Tries to make his invasion as smooth as possible in order to invoke this by softening thoughts of resistance.